To get a new job you often need a new set of skills.

 What sort of context do you want to work in?

 The sheer diversity of jobs within most industries clearly shows that there are a number of different contexts that you could find yourself working in.

 You will feel more comfortable with some contexts than with others.

 You will want to work in some rather than others.

 I prefer start-ups and rapid environments; some people prefer slow moving environments that are risk averse.
+Some people thrive in retail, whilst others like the joy of physical work.
 There is an industry and type of company for everyone.

 However, I would suggest that you build a variety of skills that could be utilised in a number of different environments; you never know where the next job may come from.

 The more industries you can work in, the more jobs you will have available to you.